 What is an outdoor TV antenna?

+What exactly is a long-range outdoor TV antenna and how does it work?
 Let’s start with the basics.
 Broadcast television stations — like ABC, CBS, FOX, NBC, PBS, The CW and others — transmit signals over the air (OTA) that contain their programming.
 A TV antenna receives that signal and converts it into the sound and picture displayed on your television.

 TV antennas can be either directional or omnidirectional.
 Directional antennas tend to pick up signals from greater distances, but only if they’re pointing in line with the broadcasting tower.